-- permission of the internship coordinator.
-Mrs..
-S. Roels. - 360 Business Organization and Management.
-F and S. A study of the principles and problems of organizing and managing the firm, with emphasis on organization goals, structure, and the effective use of human resources.
-Not open to freshmen.
-(Previously 313) Mr. D House, Mr. M. McGervey. - 365 Personnel Management.
+Personnel Management.
 F and S. A study of the principles and problems involved in personnel management in an organization, including recruitment, selection, training, evaluation, motivation, compensation, human resource planning, career development, and collective bargaining.
 Prerequisite: 360 or permission of the instructor.
-(Previously 314) Mr. D. House. - 370 Financial Principles.
+(Previously 314) Mr. D. House.

+Financial Principles.
 F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
-Prerequisites: 151 or 221 and 201.
-(Previously 316) Mr. R. Vander Weele. - 371 Financial Instruments and Markets.
-S. An extension of 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
+Prerequisites: Economics 151 or 221, and Business 202.
+(Previously 316) Mr. D. Cook, Mr. J. Mellema, Mr. R. Vander Weele.

+- 371 Financial Instruments and Markets.
+F. An extension of 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
 Prerequisite: 370.
 (Previously 317) Mr. K. Kuipers. - 380 Marketing.
-F and S. A study of the principles and problems involved in the optimal administration of the marketing function in the firm, including production and promotional policy, price determination, and distribution channels.
-Prerequisite: 151 or 221.
+F and S. A study of the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, and services that satisfy individual and organizational needs and objectives.
+Prerequisite: Economics 151 or 221.
 Not open to freshmen.
-(Previously 318) Mr. M. McGervey, Mr. J. Brothers. - 381 Advanced Topics in Marketing.
-F. This course deals with topics involving consumer behavior, the market research process, sales management, advertising, and marketing strategy.
+(Previously 318) Mr. J. Brothers, Mr. M. McGervey. - 381 Advanced Topics in Marketing.
+S. This course deals with topics involving consumer behavior, the market research process, sales management, advertising, and marketing strategy.
+Students will work on the marketing problems of local organizations as a practicum.
 Prerequisite: 380.
 Mr. J. Brothers. - 390 Independent Study.
-F, I, S. Prerequisite: permission of the chairman.

-396 Business Policy Seminar.
+F, I, S. Prerequisite: permission of the chairman. - 396 Business Policy Seminar.
 S. An integrative study of business goals, strategies, and administration.
 Case studies, readings, reports, and a management simulation.
 Open to senior business majors.
-Mr. R. Vander Weele.
+Mr. R. Vander Weele. - 590 Independent Study.

-590 Independant Study.
 F, I, S. Prerequisite: permission of the chairman.
-Staff
+Staff.